IVR (Interactive Voice Response): What is it and How it Works?

 Traditionally, people only used it to organize call queues in call centers.
 For example, companies used it to inform callers that the system would record their incoming calls and ask if they wanted to proceed.
 It also provides information like promos, updates, or other vital information or instructions.

-What is The Use of the IVR Phone System
+What is the Use of the IVR System?

 Since they were first developed, IVR systems have come a long way and are now often used to automate basic processes to give callers self-service options.
 IVRs can directly handle these processes in place of call center agents to resolve simple customer needs and queries.
 Some examples of IVR tasks include: